geoenergiaUDESC/cudaLBM/README.md

 ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and load the bashrc file:

 ```

 cd cudaLBM
+source bashrc

 ```